How Tru Earth Got Started

 Empowered: We all have the power to choose.
-We create products that give people the power to choose sustainability, without compromising convenience.
+We create products that empower people to choose sustainability, without compromising convenience.

 Integrity: As our company grows we will keep the close sense of family that we started with.

 We will never compromise our values or cut corners to keep costs.
 We will not shortchange the environment to make a profit.
 We will be transparent about production and ingredients.